tensorflow/serving/tensorflow_serving/g3doc/serving_advanced.md

 1. Train and export a TensorFlow model.
 2. Manage model versioning with TensorFlow Serving `ServerCore`.
-3. Configure batching using `SessionBundleSourceAdapterConfig`.
+3. Configure batching using `SavedModelBundleSourceAdapterConfig`.
 4. Serve request with TensorFlow Serving `ServerCore`.
 5. Run and test the service.